On The Landscape of Spoken Language Models: A Comprehensive Survey: Introduction

-One may wonder whether a better path to universal speech processing is to combine speech recognition, text LLMs, and speech synthesis in series.
+One may wonder whether a better path to universal speech processing is to combine speech recognition, text LLMs, and speech synthesis in series (often referred to as a ``cascade'').
 This is indeed a strong baseline approach for many tasks~\citep{huang2025dynamicsuperb,airbench}.
 However, some tasks require access to aspects of the audio signal beyond the word string, such as properties of the speaker, their emotional state, prosody, or other acoustic properties.
-In addition, even for tasks that are in principle addressable using the word string alone, an end-to-end \slm\ approach can avoid the compounding of errors and inefficiencies that can occur when combining ASR, text LLMs, and TTS systems in series.
+For example, detecting sarcasm often involves aspects of prosody that indicate the speaker's meaning may be the opposite of the naive interpretation of the uttered word sequence.
+In addition, even for tasks that are in principle addressable using the word string alone, an end-to-end \slm\ approach can avoid the compounding of errors that can occur when combining ASR, text LLMs, and TTS systems in series.
+Similar observations have been made in earlier work, in the context of spoken language understanding via cascaded ASR and NLP models versus end-to-end models~\citep{haghani2018audio,chen2018spoken}.
+Finally, even when a cascade approach performs well, it can introduce substantial latency, because it requires several systems to be run in series although only the output of the final one is needed.

 The past few years have seen a major acceleration in work on \slms.
-However, there have been limited efforts to perform an in-depth survey of the design and modeling choices made in this work.
+However, there have been limited efforts to survey the design and modeling choices made in this work.
 Additionally, these models are often evaluated on very different tasks and datasets, making it difficult to assess the relative performance of different approaches.
 As part of this survey, we collect and organize many of the existing evaluations (though standardized evaluation is still one of the remaining challenges in this research area).
 Lastly, as \slms\ have been viewed and defined differently depending on the intended applications and modeling choices, we provide a unified formulation and terminology for describing \slms\ (\Cref{sec:overall_arch}).

 This survey is intended to serve as a snapshot of the current moment in the evolution of the field, providing a review of the recent literature and a unified definition of \slms\ and their components.
 While new \slms\ are being proposed at a steady pace, we hope that this survey of the research landscape will help readers more easily place new models in context.
 We aim to provide an improved understanding of the successes and remaining limitations of \slms\ developed thus far, along the path to \slms\ as universal speech processing systems.